chandlerstewart/Code-Sample/README.md

 -----------------------------------------

 The classes displayed show a piece of the upgrades system I am implementing in my game, similar to the talent system in many RPGs.
+The recommended viewing order is below:

 1. Upgrade - Base Class for Upgrades to hold the data of each individual upgrade.
 2. All_Upgrades - Creation of each upgrade